 Hedging instruments and other derivatives, including certain types of credit default swaps, involve risk because they may not, in many cases, be traded on exchanges and may not be guaranteed or regulated by any U.S. or foreign governmental authorities.
 Consequently, for these instruments, there may be less stringent requirements with respect to record keeping and compliance with applicable statutory and commodity and other regulatory requirements and, depending on the identity of the counterparty, applicable international requirements.
 The Adviser has only a limited internal credit function to evaluate the creditworthiness of its counterparties, mainly relying on its experience with such counterparties and their general reputation as participants in these markets.
 The business failure of a hedging counterparty with whom the Fund enters into a hedging transaction will most likely result in a default under the agreement governing the hedging arrangement.
 Default by a party with whom the Fund enters into a hedging transaction, such as occurred with Lehman Brothers in 2008, may result in losses and may force the Adviser to re-initiate similar hedges with other counterparties at the then-prevailing market levels.
-Generally the Fund will seek to reserve the right to terminate the Fund's hedging transactions upon a counterparty's insolvency, but absent an actual insolvency, the Fund may not be able to terminate a hedging transaction without the consent of the hedging counterparty, and the Fund may not be able to assign or otherwise dispose of a hedging transaction to another counterparty without the consent of both the original hedging counterparty and the potential assignee.
+Generally the Fund will seek to reserve the right to terminate the Fund's hedging transactions upon a counterparty's insolvency, but absent an actual insolvency, the Fund may not be able to terminate a hedging transaction without the consent of both the original hedging counterparty and the potential assignee.
 If the Fund terminates a hedging transaction, the Fund may not be able to enter into a replacement contract in order to cover the Fund's risk.
 There can be no assurance that a liquid secondary market will exist for hedging instruments purchased or sold, and therefore the Fund may be required to maintain any hedging position until exercise or expiration, which could adversely affect the Fund.